AdobeDocs/experience-platform.en/help/rtcdp/home-page-dashboards.md

 ### Recent items

-Recent items lists the five most recent datasets, sources, segments, and destinations added to the system.
+Recent items lists the most recent changes in your organization.
+In the example below, the most recent changes pertain to datasets, sources, segments, and destinations.

 ![The recent items section in the Platform UI home page.](assets/platform-home/recent-items.png)